Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JINX (RUSSIA)

-Based on "Metal Invaders", this band offers heavy power/thrash, mixing more recent Annihilator riffs with the more stomping approach of acts like Flotsam & Jetsam and The Germans Armistice.
+Based on "Metal Invaders", this band offers heavy power/thrash mixing more recent Annihilator riffs with the more stomping approach of acts like Flotsam & Jetsam and The Germans Armistice.
 Some faster tracks are also around: "First Born Evil", but the heavy parts are there, too.
-The intensity is gone on a couple of softer, longer progressive attempts: "Voices From The Past", "Eternal Way Of Victory", which add keyboards, balladic sections, and more, straying quite far from the thrash formula.
-The singer is not very suitable, with his angry hardcore delivery, very seldom changing the pitch.
+The intensity is gone on a couple of softer, longer progressive attempts: "Voices From The Past", "Eternal Way Of Victory" which add keyboards, balladic sections, and more, straying quite far from the thrash formula.
+The singer is not very suitable with his angry hardcore delivery, very seldom changing the pitch.

 Voices From The Past Full-length, 2003